TabChapman/Housing_Price_Modeling/README.md

 Before you begin working on this project, please do the following:

 1. Sign up for an account on [Kaggle](https://www.kaggle.com/)
-2. **IMPORTANT**: Click this link ([Regression Challenge Sign Up](https://www.kaggle.com/t/ef2cf5ae165a4918b68bd126c0e231e0)) to **join** the competition (otherwise you will not be able to make submissions!)
+2. **IMPORTANT**: Click this link ([Regression Challenge Sign Up](https://www.kaggle.com/t/4cddd793119f4dca89c808fd34dfab58) to **join** the competition (otherwise you will not be able to make submissions!)
-3. Review the material on the [DSIR-720 Regression Challenge](https://www.kaggle.com/c/dsir-720-project-2-regression-challenge/overview)
+3. Review the material on the [DSIR-Octopus Regression Challenge](https://www.kaggle.com/c/dsir-octopus-project-2-regression-challenge/overview)
 4. Review the [data description](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt).

 ## The Modeling Process